AlexSergey/issr/README.md

 ## Getting Started
 Modern JS applications are divided into 2 types:
-- CSR - Client-Side rendering.
+- CSR - *Client-Side rendering*.
 The application will be displayed only after downloading and executing all the necessary JS code.
 Until then, the user will see a blank page.
 It degrades the UX and is bad for SEO.
-- SSR - Server-Side rendering.
+- SSR - *Server-Side rendering*.
 The auxiliary server doesn't send a blank page, but a page with data.
 Thus, the user can immediately start working with the application, and SEO bots will index the page.

 ## SSR